JeremyRand/namecoin.org/_posts/2022-02-18-preventing-expiration-mishaps-with-semi-expiration.md

 Let's start by observing two fundamental properties of expired names:

 1. Expired names resolve as `NXDOMAIN`.
-2. Expired domains can be registered by anyone.
+2. Expired names can be registered by anyone.

 Astute readers will have noticed that these are, in principle, distinct properties.
 Where are they enforced?

 1. **Policy layer**: Expired names resolve as `NXDOMAIN`.
-2. **Consensus layer**: Expired domains can be registered by anyone.
+2. **Consensus layer**: Expired names can be registered by anyone.

 And what are their respective impacts?

 1. **Temporary DoS**: Expired names resolve as `NXDOMAIN`.
-2. **Permanent hijacking**: Expired domains can be registered by anyone.
+2. **Permanent hijacking**: Expired names can be registered by anyone.

 So what happens if we make the following change?
 We introduce a new state for names: *Semi-Expired*.
 Semi-expired names obey Property 1 but not Property 2.
 Names semi-expire when they come within 4032 blocks (4 weeks) of expiration.
 Does the situation improve?